DeepSketcher: Internalizing Visual Manipulation for Multimodal Reasoning: Experiments

 \subsection{Setups}

-\paragraph{Baselines.} To evaluate the effectiveness of the proposed DeepSketcher model, we compare it against four categories of baselines: (1) proprietary models, including Claude3.7-Sonnet~\citep{Anthropic2025Claude37} and GPT-4.1~\citep{openai2024gpt41}; (2) state-of-the-art open-source models~\citep{zhu2025internvl3, bai2025qwen2}; (3) reasoning VLMs with tool-calling capabilities that rely on external tools~\citep{zheng2025deepeyes,wu2025reinforcing}; and (4) ``thinking-with-generated-images'' models that produce inner visual thoughts~\citep{li2025zebra,yang2025mirage}.
-Strictly speaking, our model also falls into \zqm{the fourth category,} as it performs interleaved visual-textual reasoning natively, without external tools. \zqm{We select Qwen2.5-VL-7B as our baseline model.}
+\paragraph{Baselines.} To evaluate the effectiveness of the proposed DeepSketcher model, we compare it against four categories of baselines: (1) proprietary models, including Claude3.7-Sonnet~\citep{Anthropic2025Claude37} and GPT-4.1~\citep{openai2024gpt41}; (2) state-of-the-art open-source models~\citep{zhu2025internvl3, bai2025qwen2} and reasoning VLMs~\cite{yao2024mulberry,wang2025mathcoder}; (3) reasoning VLMs with tool-calling capabilities that rely on external tools~\citep{zheng2025deepeyes,wu2025reinforcing}; and (4) ``thinking-with-generated-images'' models that produce inner visual thoughts~\citep{li2025zebra,yang2025mirage,zhang2025thyme}.
+Strictly speaking, our model also falls into the fourth category, as it performs interleaved visual-textual reasoning natively, without external tools.
+We select Qwen2.5-VL-7B as our baseline model.

 \paragraph{Benchmarks.} We evaluate our model on common multimodal reasoning benchmarks, including MathVerse (vision-only)~\citep{zhang2024mathverse}, MathVision (mini)~\citep{wang2024measuring}, MathVista (mini)~\citep{lu2023mathvista}, LogicVista (Overall)~\citep{xiao2024logicvista}, and WeMath (Overall)~\citep{qiao2024we}.
-We also construct an in-house benchmark, Indicator-500, by sampling 500 code-rendered VQA instances from the Cosyn-400k test set.
+We also construct an in-house benchmark, Indicator-500, by sampling 500 code-rendered VQA instances from the Cosyn-400k test set (which also go through our data verification and filtering process).
 Unlike existing benchmarks, it includes paired code information, which enables to decouple interleaved reasoning from visual manipulation and provides a reliable indicator {for the embedding editor during training.
-(See Appendix~\ref{app: td} for training details.)}
+(See the Appendix for training details.)}